 KTP works with over 100 universities across the UK, which translates into over 450 university departments.
-That includes all Research Excellence Framework (REF) rated departments, covering a wide range of academic disciplines – including engineering, computer sciences, physics and mathematics, management, social sciences and the arts.
+That includes all Research Excellence Framework (REF) rated departments, covering a wide range of academic disciplines – including engineering, computer sciences, physics and mathematics, biology, biotechnology, management, social sciences and the arts.

 KTP enables academics to participate in rewarding and ongoing collaborations with innovative companies that require up-to-date research-based expertise to succeed.

 Through KTP, academics can apply their unique knowledge and expertise to businesses, identify new research themes and student projects as well as developing industry relevant teaching and research..